 Consider removing items you don’t use on a daily basis.
 Downsize and look into storing what you want for your new home but don’t need every day.

-You want potential buyers to be able to see the home as theirs, not just see your belongings in the home.
-Keep items in the home to a minimal, if possible.
+You want potential buyers to be able to see the home as theirs, not just see your belongings in the space.
+Keep items to a minimum, if possible.

 De-clutter and rearrange furniture so that each room shows its distinctive, useful purpose.
 Some realtors suggest touring model homes to see how they stage a home for selling.